Startup business ideas in Canada with low setup costs

 Home care

 Home care services provide personalized support to families in your community.
-These businesses have low operating expenses because you work directly in clients' homes rather than maintaining a facility.
+Operating expenses stay low because you work directly in clients' homes rather than maintaining a facility.

 Services to consider: